cosmos/ibc/spec/core/v2/ics-024-host-requirements/README.md

 category: IBC/TAO
 kind: interface
 requires: 23
-required-by: 2, 3, 4, 5, 18
+required-by: 4
-version compatibility: ibc-go v7.0.0
+version compatibility: ibc-go v10.0.0
-author: Christopher Goes <cwgoes@tendermint.com>
+author: Aditya Sripal <aditya@interchain.io>
-created: 2019-04-16
+created: 2024-08-21
-modified: 2022-09-14
+modified: 2024-08-21
 ---

 ## Synopsis

 This specification defines the minimal set of interfaces which must be provided and properties which must be fulfilled by a state machine hosting an implementation of the interblockchain communication protocol.
+IBC relies on a key-value provable store for cross-chain communication.
+In version 2 of the specification, the expected key-value storage will only be for the keys that are relevant for packet processing.

 ### Motivation